 "Her name is Yuka Narukami," I replied.
-"She goes to Gekkoukan, like us, but I think she's of a lower grade."
+"She goes to Gekkoukan, like us, but she's a junior."

 "How'd you find out about her?"
 Junpei wondered, getting up from his own seat.

-"Speaking of the Dark Hour, she also knew about Tartarus, the Shadows, and the fact that I hang out with people who've got Personas as well."
+"Speaking of the Dark Hour, she also knew about Tartarus—though she didn't know it by name, the Shadows, and the fact that I hang out with people who have Personas as well."

 "She told you all of this?"
 Fuka asked me.

 I nodded in response.
-"She also said she was going to give me information on the Shadows and Personas tomorrow, after school.
-I'd like you all to come with me there."
+"She also said she was going to give me the rest of the information she had on Shadows and Personas tomorrow, after school.
+I'd like you all to come with me."